God is Obvious

 The classic arguments for the existence of God are certainly not useless, but neither are they necessary.
-Human beings are made in the image of God.
-They are endowed with a sensus divinitatis.
-That is to say, the human mind possesses an innate awareness of God’s existence.
+Human beings are made in the image of God and are endowed with a sensus divinitatis.
+That is to say, humanity possesses an innate awareness of God’s existence.
 The human mind is not a blank slate.
-It is not only fitted with an inbuilt knowledge of right and wrong – a conscience – but it has all the necessary divinely implanted noetic equipment to instantly recognise its Creator in the creation around it.
+It is not only fitted with an inbuilt knowledge of right and wrong – a conscience – but has all the necessary divinely implanted noetic equipment to instantly recognise its Creator in the creation around it.

 God is obvious, and He is on universal display 24/7.
 “That which may be known of God is manifest among them, for God has showed it unto them.
 For the invisible things of Him are clearly seen being understood by the things that are made…so that they are without excuse” (Romans 1:19-20).

-When the famous atheistic philosopher Bertrand Russell (1872-1970) was questioned as to what he would say if God asked him on judgment day, “Why didn’t you believe in Me?”, Russell replied, “I would say, ‘Not enough evidence, God.
+When questioned as to what he would say if God asked him on judgment day, “Why didn’t you believe in Me?, the famous atheistic philosopher Bertrand Russell (1872-1970) replied, “I would say, ‘Not enough evidence, God.
 Not enough evidence’.”

 What else could it be?
 Faced with the beauty of a rainbow, the symmetry of DNA, the magnificence of the starry heavens and the complexity of the human body, God is the only credible explanation.
 In any case, why would anyone want to remove God from the equation?
 Why would anyone want to live in a world without objective meaning, without objective right and wrong, without free will?
 A world where the love of a spouse is reduced to nothing more than the random firing of neurons, where nothing you’ve ever accomplished has transcendent significance and where death ends all?

-But that loss would be well worth it for a philosopher who wants to live life for himself without ultimate accountability to God.
-After all, Bertrand Russell was “misogynistic and a serial adulterer; a chronic seducer of women, especially very young women, even in his old age.”1 Eton educated atheist Aldous Huxley (1894-1963), author of Brave New World, gave the game away years ago.
+But that loss would be well worth it for a philosopher who wants to live a life without ultimate accountability to God.
+Did you know that Bertrand Russell was “misogynistic and a serial adulterer; a chronic seducer of women, especially very young women, even in his old age.”1 And what about Eton educated atheist Aldous Huxley (1894-1963), author of Brave New World?
+He gave the game away years ago.
 Said he, “I had motives for not wanting the world to have meaning; consequently assumed it had none, and was able without any difficulty to find satisfying reasons for this assumption…For myself as, no doubt for most of my contemporaries, the philosophy of meaninglessness was essentially an instrument of liberation.
 The liberation we desired was simultaneously liberation from a certain political and economic system and liberation from a certain system of morality.
 We objected to the morality because it interfered with our sexual freedom; we objected to the political and economic system because it was unjust.”2

 When Peter Hitchens was asked why he felt his late atheistic brother Christopher was so wildly popular in North America – why he had become a ‘rock star’ with the college crowd – Peter replied, “The college generation in the US, brought up in religious homes under the influence of pastors, going to church, then going to college wanting to live a life of sex and drugs and rock and roll, and really being delighted to find an articulate, educated voice [Christopher’s] saying to them ‘That’s OK, all your pastors are stupid, all the religious ideas you’ve been fed are bunkum, and what your parents have told you doesn’t count for anything’…that’s what did it.”